NullVoxPopuli/lightspeed.ff/README.md

     gf      cycle forward to the next frame gF      focus the main/top frame

-Navigating to new pages:

-    o       Open URL, bookmark, or history entry
-    O       Open URL, bookmark, history entry in a new tab b       Open bookmark
-    B       Open bookmark in a new tab

-Using find:

-    /       enter find mode
-              -- type your search query and hit enter to search, or Esc to cancel n       cycle forward to the next find match
-    N       cycle backward to the previous find match

-For advanced usage, see [regular expressions](https://github.com/philc/vimium/wiki/Find-Mode) on the wiki.

-Navigating your history:

-    H       go back in history
-    L       go forward in history

 Manipulating tabs:

     J, gT   go one tab left